chandrasekhar7/kubernetes-gatewayapi/interveiw.md

 > 1. AKS acts as an OIDC token issuer.
 > 2. A Kubernetes ServiceAccount token is projected into the pod.
 > 3. The pod exchanges this Kubernetes token with Azure AD (Microsoft Entra ID) for an Azure access token.
-> 4. Unlike legacy pod-managed identity which intercepted traffic on the node metadata IP, Workload Identity is standard-based, faster, and operates at the SDK level inside the application container, making it more secure and compatible with non-Linux node pools.
+> 4. Use of Workload Identity is standards-based, faster, and operates at the SDK level inside the application container, making it more secure and compatible with non-Linux node pools.

 #### Q: How would you secure and automate certificate updates for an AKS application using Azure Key Vault?
 > **Answer**: I would use the **Secrets Store CSI Driver** with the Azure Key Vault provider: